Header Banner

-How To: Use the Spectronic 21 visible spectrometer in the lab
+How to Use the Spectronic 21 visible spectrometer in the lab

 The Department of Biological Sciences at the University of Alberta brings you this video tutorial specifically relevant to your student laboratory courses, specifically microbiology.
 If you're a student at any school of biology, this information will be helpful for learning how to use the Spectronic 21 visible spectrometer in the lab.